Last updated on August 16th, 2019

 Did you know there are two winter solstices a year?
 One for the Northern Hemisphere and one for the Southern.
-This year, the solstice official time is at sunrise on December 21nd at 4:44 am.
+This year, the solstice official time is at sunset on December 21nd at 4:23 pm.
 The day will be 6hrs and 51 minutes shorter than it was on the Summer Solstice in June.
 That is almost 7 hours less of daylight!

 Are you getting a little depressed?
 I’m not!
 I’m actually excited.
 You have to know how to take advantage of our tilted earth and all its possibilities.

 Here Are 5 Ways to Lighten up Your Winter Solstice:

 If the weather cooperates, bring out your telescope and check out the stars.
 If you don’t have a telescope, you can always rent one with the Minnesota Astronomical Society.
 They also have a few designated viewing areas just outside the cities.
 If the weather is not cooperating, go to a planetarium.
 We have three.
 The Como Planetarium in St. Paul, the Bell Museum of Natural History in Minneapolis, and the Marshall W. Alworth Planetarium in Duluth.

 2. Go for a Christmas Light Tour.

 The earlier nights will give you a more time to see some of the amazing light displays are around town.
 The MN Landscape Arboretums Making Spirits Bights is a great local destination.
 Or Kiwanis Holiday Lights display in Mankato is stunning.
 Both displays allow you to get out of your car and explore the lights with the whole family.
 Just make sure to bundle up.
 For more idea’s on Christmas Light displays, check out Where to See Christmas Lights in MN